-USDA Crop Condition Reports
+USDA Crop Condition Reports & Weather

 The USDA releases weekly crop condition reports during the growing season regarding various crops, including corn and soybeans.
 We could summarize the procedure used to survey producers and develop the report, but we think it’s best to quote the USDA directly.
 The description below comes verbatim from this document.